NTU-FRELab/fish-flow/README.md

 #### File: Seguin\_world\_fish\_metric.zip

 **Description: The data were obtained from Reef Life Survey database in Seguin R. et al. (2022) and used as a global standard for comparison with our data.
-The data were compressed into a zip file in order to reduce the file size and could automatically unzipped in the R script.
+The data were compressed into a zip file and would automatically unzipped in the R script.
 The variables were extracted from the `RLS_transect_info.text` and evaluated using the `raw_data.Rdata`, `traits.RData` and `calc_prod_rfishprod.R script`.**

 ##### Variables

 * SurveyID: Transect ID in Reef Life Survey
 * SiteCode: Site code in Reef Life Survey
-* Country: Surveyed country
+* Country: Survey countries
-* Depth: Surveyed depth
+* Depth: Survey depths
 * Family: Fish family
 * Genus: Fish genus
 * Species: Fish species